*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 Tips and Serving Ideas

-Alternative pan options: If you don't have a cast-iron skillet, you can use a stainless steel pan or a nonstick frying pan.
-If you use stainless steel, just be sure to heat the pan fully before adding oil.
+Alternative pan options: If you don't have a cast-iron skillet, you can use a stainless steel pan or a nonstick skillet.
+If you use stainless steel, just be sure you have a fully hot pan before adding oil.
 The browning results with cast-iron will be better, but the salmon will still be delicious in whatever pan you use!

-Pat your salmon dry: This is an important step to get that crispy seared crust on your salmon. make sure your salmon is fully dry before seasoning it so that the oil in the pan can brown it up nicely.
+Pat your salmon dry: This is an important step to get that crispy skin and seared crust -- the best part of your maple dijon salmon!
+Pat your salmon dry with a paper towel before seasoning it so that the oil in the pan can brown it up nicely.

-Atlantic (farm-raised) vs. Alaskan (wild-caught) salmon: I made this recipe using Atlantic salmon, which has a higher fat content than wild-caught salmon.
-If you make it with Alaskan salmon, you'll need to adjust the cook time and watch carefully that the salmon doesn't dry out.
+Atlantic (farm-raised salmon) vs. Alaskan wild salmon: I made this maple dijon salmon recipe using Atlantic salmon, which has a higher fat content than wild-caught salmon.
+Cooking salmon can be tricky -- if you make it with Alaskan or sockeye salmon, or another type of salmon with a lower fat content, you'll need to adjust the cook time and watch carefully so that you don't end up with dry salmon.

-Serving ideas: To let the flavors in this maple-dijon cast iron skillet salmon shine, I recommend serving it with a hearty rice or grains and sautéed veggies.
-I also love it with cooked lentils, quinoa, or mashed potatoes!
+Serving ideas: To let the flavors in this maple-dijon salmon shine, my favorite side dish is a hearty rice pilaf and sautéed veggies, or try this rice cooker coconut rice.
+I also love to make it a delicious dinner with cooked lentils, quinoa, or sweet potatoes!
 Let me know how you served this delicious cast-iron skillet salmon in the comments below!

 Related Recipes

-This maple dijon cast iron skillet salmon is a guaranteed hit, but if you're looking for another fantastic dinner option, check out my Lemon Shrimp Pasta with Kale.
-It's another easy, gluten free seafood main dish recipe that is bursting with flavor!
-I make it so much and I know you'll love it!
+This maple dijon salmon is the perfect weeknight dinner, but if you're looking for another fantastic dinner option, check out my Lemon Shrimp Pasta with Kale or this Fried Walleye!

 Another super-quick stovetop seafood dish that I LOVE is my New Orleans-Style BBQ Shrimp.
 It's based on the classic New-Orleans dish, which isn't barbecue in the typical sense -- instead, it's jumbo shrimp sautéed in a savory, buttery sauce with beer and fresh lemon juice.
 It's perfect with some crusty bread or over rice!